weiyezhimeng/SQL-Injection-Jailbreak/README.md

     "Original index": 1
 }
 ```
-- `--adv_bench_mode`: Input true or false, default is true, which means evaluating with the dataset.
-If false, you need to modify the `harmful_prompt` string in `utils.py/sql_injection_jailbreak` function to conduct a single text attack.
-This feature will be optimized in the future.
 - `--label_id`: Choose your desired trigger.
 The available `label_id`s are as follows; you can also add your own triggers in `sql_jailbreak_main.py`.
 ```python
 start_label = {